All Social Welfare majors are required to complete each BASW core course with a 2.0 or higher grade and maintain a 2.5 GPA in all major coursework.

-Please note, the courses listed below are not taken in numerical order.
-The curriculum is transitioning from one model to another during the 2015-2016 and 2016-2017 academic years.
-See BASW Model Program of Study for course sequencing details.
+The courses listed below are not taken in numerical order.
+See the BASW Model Program of Study for course sequencing details.

 TSOCWF 300: Historical Approaches to Social Welfare (5 cr)